-- Insert your favorite drill or driver bit and turn the chuck until the teeth engage the bit (you can use the trigger to help if you prefer).
+- Hold your favorite drill or driver bit and turn the chuck until the teeth engage the bit (you can use the trigger to help if you prefer).

-Once you know how to use a keyless chuck that has a lock, you should experience fewer instances of your bit slipping out.
+Once you’re ratcheting the locking mechanism down, you should experience fewer instances of your bit slipping out.
 It might also reduce the amount of ribbing you get from your friends.